cohure/CHR2025-website/content/cfp.md

 **Contrarily to previous years, no extension of the submission deadline is planned for the 2025 edition.**

-Submissions should be written in English and must be formatted according to the [[CHR LaTeX template](https://anthology.ach.org/resources/anthology-ch.zip)].
+Submissions should be written in English and must be formatted according to the [CHR LaTeX template](https://anthology.ach.org/resources/anthology-ch.zip).
 We recommend working in the online environment Overleaf.
-To start using Overleaf, open the following template file, select "Open as Template", and sign or create a new account: [[LaTeX Overleaf template](https://www.overleaf.com/latex/templates/ach-proceedings-paper-template/znmzmfngrwpd)].
+To start using Overleaf, open the following template file, select "Open as Template", and sign or create a new account: [LaTeX Overleaf template](https://www.overleaf.com/latex/templates/ach-proceedings-paper-template/znmzmfngrwpd).

 Submissions are to be submitted **anonymously**.
 All submissions will be refereed through a double-blind peer review process by at least three reviewers with final acceptance decisions made by the Programme Chairs.